mcd500/teep-device/README.md

 **Run automatically**

-This command will run all the manual procedure above, mainly prepared for CI.
+This command will run all the previous manual procedures.
+It is mainly prepared for running TEEP-Device in CI.

 ```sh
 $ make run-sample-session